The Poseidon Adventure (novel): Plot

-After an intense search, they make the painful decision to move on without Robin.
-At this point his mother, Jane Shelby, breaks down and vents her long-held disgust and hatred for her husband.
-The Reverend, having found a Turkish oiler, guides the other survivors through Broadway to the stern.
-They find the corridor to the engine room, which is completely submerged.
+After an intense search, they make the decision to move on without Robin.
+His mother, Jane, breaks down and vents her long-held disgust and hatred for her husband.
+The Reverend, having found a Turkish oiler, guides the other survivors to the stern.
+They find a corridor to the engine room, which is completely submerged.
 Belle Rosen, a former W.S.A. champion, swims through the corridor and finds the passage to get them to the other side.
-Upon their arrival, they find the engine room, or "Hell" as Mr. Martin calls it.
+Upon their arrival, they find the engine room.

 They take time to rest and save the batteries on their recently acquired flashlights.
-In the darkness Linda Rogo makes a move on the Reverend.
-After their rest they see the way out—five decks up, on top of a fractured steel wall they name "Mount Poseidon".
-During the difficult climb, Linda Rogo rebels and attempts to find her own way.
-She chooses an unstable route and falls to her death, impaled on a piece of sharp steel.
-An explosion rocks the ship, and Reverend Scott, in an insane rage, denounces God, offers himself as a sacrifice, and commits suicide.
-Mary Kinsale, an English spinster, screams in grief and claims that they were to be married.
-Her fellow survivors aren't quite sure what to make of this revelation.
+In the darkness, Linda Rogo makes a move on the Reverend.
+After their rest, they see the way out—five decks up, on top of a fractured steel wall.
+During the difficult climb, Linda rebels and attempts to find her own way.
+She chooses an unstable route and falls to her death, impaled on a piece of steel.
+An explosion rocks the ship, and Reverend Scott, enraged, denounces God, offers himself as a sacrifice, and commits suicide.
+Mary Kinsale, an English spinster, screams in grief and claims they were to be married.
+Her fellow survivors do not know what to make of this revelation.

-Mr. Martin takes charge of the group and they make their way into a propeller shaft where the steel hull is at its thinnest.
-The oxygen supply begins to give out, but after much waiting, they are finally found.
+Mr. Martin takes charge of the group, who make their way into a propeller shaft where the steel hull is at its thinnest.
+The oxygen supply begins to give out, but after much waiting, they are found.
 Belle Rosen has a heart attack and dies before the rescue team can reach her.
-The rescue team cuts through and the group climb out of the upturned hull.
+The team cuts through, and the group climb out of the upturned hull.
 Manny Rosen, however, refuses to leave without Belle's remains, which are lifted out after the others have left.
 Once outside, the survivors see another, much larger group of survivors being removed from the bow of the ship.
 Most are still in their dinner clothes, in contrast to Scott's group, who are mostly in underclothing and streaked with oil.

-En route to the rescue ships in lifeboats, they see The Beamer and Pamela, who have survived after all.
+En route to the rescue ships in lifeboats, they see Tony and Pamela, who have survived after all.
 Sailors from a small German tramper try to put a salvage line on the Poseidon.
-Mike Rogo curses them because of his World War II experiences, and laughs when their efforts fail.
-The group goes their separate ways—Mary Kinsale and Nonnie on a ship back to England; Mike Rogo, Manny Rosen, Hubie Muller back to New York, Martin back to Chicago, Dick, Jane and Susan Shelby back to Michigan; and the Turk back to Turkey.
-Aboard the American ship, they watch as the Poseidon sinks.
-Jane Shelby, finally giving up hope, silently grieves the loss of her son.
+Mike curses them because of his World War II experiences and laughs when their efforts fail.
+The group goes their separate ways—Mary Kinsale and Nonnie on a ship back to England; Mike, Manny, Hubie Muller back to New York, Martin back to Chicago, Dick, Jane and Susan back to Michigan; and the Turk back to Turkey.
+Aboard the American ship, they watch the Poseidon sink.
+Jane, giving up hope, silently grieves the loss of her son.